ThriceGood/HaikuBlog/README.md

 To attach to the rails console run: `bin/rails_console.sh`

+To attach to the app container's bash run: `bin/bash_app.sh`

+To attach to the database container's bash run: `bin/bash_db.sh`

 To run the tests run: `bin/run_tests.sh`

 `./up.sh` will start the containers as daemons.